darkfadr/10-logging-commandments/README.md

 Most logging library I cited in the 1st commandment allow to specify a logging category.
 This category allows to classify the log message, and will ultimately, based on the logging framework configuration, be logged in a distinct way or not logged at all.

 Most of the time java developers use the fully qualified class name where the log statement appears as the category.
-This is a scheme that works relatively fine if your program respects the [simple responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+This is a scheme that works relatively fine if your program respects the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

 Log categories in Java logging libraries are hierarchical, so for instance logging with category `com.daysofwonder.ranking.ELORankingComputation` would match the top level category `com.daysofwonder.ranking`.
 This would allow the ops engineer to setup a logging configuration that works for all the ranking subsystem by just specifying configuration for this category.
 But it could at the same time, produce logging configuration for child categories if needed.